Help

 - makes constant updates possible

-You can contribute by donating to PayPal (My father's
+You can contribute by donating to PayPal (My father's account): christian.puerstinger@gmx.at or directly to my bank account: AT16 3306 5000 0197 2785

-How to sync (export/import) my data?
+How to export/import my data?

 What is a preset?

-What is a slow preset?
+What is the slow preset?

-A slow preset is a collection of your slowest cases based on your practice
+The slow preset is a collection of your slowest cases based on your practice sessions.
+It is individually stored for each category and buffer and is automatically updated after each practice session.

-In the settings, you can adjust the maximum amount of cases stored as well as the maximum time a case can have in order to be stored.
-Limiting this time is useful, because it prevents the website from storing cases that have a high time due to being away from your device for example.
-You can reset all slow presets in the main settings.
+In the settings you can adjust the maximum amount of cases stored as well as the maximum time a case can have in order to be stored.
+Limiting this time is useful, because it prevents the website from storing cases that have an unusually high time, due to being away from your device for example.

-How to use custom letter scheme?
+How to use a custom letter scheme?

 Corner scheme is used for: Corners, Twists, parts of Parity, LTCT, Words, Xcenters